-As the results can be seen in the table, the main effects of time and group is significant but the effect of group \times time interaction is not a significant.
-It means that there is a difference between the two groups during one month and three months but this difference was not so significant that would be reported as significant interaction effect.
-Thus, we can say that exercise during pregnancy on problem-solving children's skills improvement was statistically ineffective.
+As the results can be seen in the table, the main effects of time and group are significant, but the effect of group x time interaction is not significant.
+It means there is a difference between the two groups during one month and three months, but this difference was not so significant that it would be reported as a significant interaction effect.
+Thus, we can say that exercise during pregnancy on children's problem-solving skills improvement was statistically ineffective.
 The partial eta squared was used to estimate the effect size that shows the effect of physical exercise on cognitive development.
-In other words, about 5 percent of the total variance is due to the independent variable on the dependent variable and other factors affect the results of which will be explained.
+In other words, about 5 percent of the total variance is due to the independent variable on the dependent variable, and other factors affect the results, which will be explained.